jenny5-robot/jenny5-html5/README.md

-# Jenny5 HTML5 server and controller
+# Jenny5 HTML5 client and websocket server

 Control Jenny 5 from any browser.